What We Do

 Each year, in October and April, residents of Miraloma Park are asked to post the NEED HELP/OK sign in a front facing window.
 This is a drill to notify neighbors of current status.
 Following a disaster, residents will post their sign so that emergency responders will know quickly how individual households are doing.
 If your household does not have this sign, please print and keep close to a front window so it is ready to use.

 NEED HELP/OK SIGN (link to sign)

 Many of the NERTS are member of the emergency radio operator team.
 Miraloma Park purchased two-way radios with District 7 Participatory Budgeting funds.
-The radios will facilitate emergency communication if experience to be a member.
+The radios will facilitate emergency communication if needed.
+The Radio team practice frequently.
+You do not need to have prior experience to be a member.
 The Radio team practices with the Block Champions who also have two-way radios.
-If you are a resident of Miraloma Park are would like more information about becoming an Emergency Radio Operator please contact firstname.lastname@example.org
+If you are a resident of Miraloma Park and would like more information about becoming an Emergency Radio Operator please contact email@example.com